bomb0069/datadiff-for-oracle-to-mysql/README.md

 This automatically:

 - Starts MySQL and Oracle databases
-- Creates the `employees` table in both databases
+- Creates the `products`, `customers`, and `orders` tables in both databases
-- Loads identical sample data into both databases
+- Loads sample data with intentional differences for testing
 - Starts the data-diff comparison container

 ## ✅ Run Database Comparison